verse-lab/lean-ssr/README.md

 ### SSReflect version of `rewrite` tactic

 We support SSReflect version of `rewrite`.
-The general syntax of it is
+The general syntax for it is
 ```lean
 srw ([-] [? <|> !] [ [[-] pos*] ] trm)* [at loc]
 ```